emanuelcosta-dev/next-authv5/README.md

 ## About The App

-### This app is a work in progress!
+### The development of this app is temporarily paused!
-I'm currently building a register/login form and user settings dashboard built with Next.js and Next Auth.
+#### I'm waiting for a stable release of nextauth to be released as it is in beta and currently has some problems.